KEVIN YOUNG, DIRECTOR

 As we move into the harvest season, please keep in mind that we will once again be sharing the roads with very large sized farm equipment.
 I know we are all in a hurry to get where we are going but we need to keep in mind that those big pieces of equipment help to put food on our families’ tables.

-I look forward to seeing everyone that will be coming to the Michigan State Grange Convention that is being held in late October at the Lenawee County Fairgrounds in Adrian.
+I look forward to seeing everyone that will be coming to the Michigan State Grange Convention that is being held in late October up in Charlevoix.
 I hope everyone has been working on entries for the Departments so we have a great Grange Contest year!

 See you at State Session!!